-A rose gold bezel with an ultra scratch resistant matte black ceramic (Cerachrom) insert, and polished raised numerals that make up the 60-minute graduated scale for calculating elapsed times – marks the first ceramic bezel on a Yacht-Master.
+A rose gold bezel with ultra scratch-resistant matte black ceramic (Cerachrom) inserts and polished raised numerals that make up the 60-minute graduated scale for calculating elapsed times – marks the first ceramic bezel on a Yacht-Master.
 The outer edge of the bezel is notched, making it easy to grip when rotating clockwise or counterclockwise.

 Both the caseback and crown are fluted.
-The caseback screws down to the case and the crown features the screw-down Triplock system for water-resistance to 300 meters.
+The caseback screws down to the case and the crown feature the screw-down Triplock system for water resistance to 300 meters.